Sewer56/Sen-no-Kiseki-PKG-Sharp/README.md

 Once you are done; simply open `dlang-sencompress.sln` inside the `D` folder.

+Note: You may need to adjust the output path in your project properties!

 ## Adding the libraries to your own project.

 Do note that in order to use the actual libraries in your own projects you do not actually need the D compiler.